 Scientists are studying underlying causes of the epilepsies in children, adults and the elderly as well as seizures that occur following brain trauma, stroke and brain tumors.
 Ongoing research is focused on developing new model systems that can be used to more quickly screen potential new treatments for the epilepsies.
 The identification of genes or other genetic information that may influence or cause the epilepsies may allow doctors to prevent the disorders or to predict which treatments will be most beneficial to individuals with specific types of epilepsy.
 Scientists also continue to study how neurotransmitters interact with brain cells to control nerve firing and how non-neuronal cells in the brain contribute to seizures.
 Researchers funded by the National Institutes of Health have developed a flexible brain implant that could one day be used to treat seizures.
-Scientists are continually improving MRI and other brain scans that may assist in diagnosing the epilepsies and identify the source, or focus, of the seizures in the brain.
-Other areas of study include prevention of seizures and the role of inflammation in epilepsy.
-Patients may enter trials of experimental drugs and surgical interventions.

 The HHS NIH National Institute of Neurological Disorders and Stroke (NINDS) funds various research programs related to epilepsy.
 NINDS also partners with the Department of Defense’s Epilepsy Research Program and the CDC’s Epilepsy Program.
 NINDS established the Centers Without Walls program in 2010 to rapidly advance epilepsy research through promoting interdisciplinary, collaborative research.